 Cycling has an inherently selfish nature to it.
 Well, at least the kind of cycling that necessitates hours and hours out on the road away from your spouse and kids.
 The type of conditioning that is needed to get in shape for the next road race or triathlon.

 I faced that dilemma of whether or not to go out on the road without my little kids and found that it was not necessarily an 'either/or' proposition.
-I did not have to choose my workouts over my kids; I could include them in a lot of my rides by towing them behind in a bike trailer.
+I did not have to choose my workouts over my kids; I could include them in many of my rides by towing them behind in a bike trailer.
 And for the most part, they loved it.